sptherose/Book-Reviews/README.md

 - [x] make a list of all the books with the title, author, genre, stars, and review
 - [x] be able to search the list for a specific book
 - [x] make the code never ending
-- [] make the code save after ending if possible
+- [] make the code save after ending if possible by adding books to a new file